Skip to main content

 [Comment: For dates and availability of material incorporated by reference in this rule see rule 4765-25-02 of the Administrative Code.]

-(A) A training course for a volunteer firefighter certification shall consist of thirty-six hours of training:
+(A) A training course for a volunteer firefighter certification shall consist of not more than thirty-six hours of training:

 (1) The course shall meet the volunteer firefighter course objectives approved by the executive director, with advice and counsel of the committee as provided in the "Volunteer Firefighter Course Packet."

-(2) The volunteer firefighter course curriculum shall be approved by the executive director prior to delivery.
+(2) The volunteer firefighter course curriculum shall be approved by the division prior to delivery.

 (B) A chartered fire training program shall use the "Volunteer Firefighter Course Objectives Check-Off Sheet Packet" and "Volunteer Firefighter Practical Skills Examination Packet" approved by the executive director with advice and counsel of the committee, when conducting a volunteer firefighter training course.